amadeusprotocol/rs_node/docs/PROTOCOL.md

 # Amadeus Node Protocol Specification

 ## Overview
-This document describes the peer-to-peer messaging protocol implemented by the `NodeProto` module.
+This document describes the peer-to-peer messaging protocol implemented by types conforming to the `Protocol` trait in `amadeus-node/src/node/protocol.rs`.
 Messages are encoded as Erlang maps, compressed and optionally encrypted before transmission.
 Each frame begins with the ASCII prefix `AMA` followed by a three-byte semantic version.

 ## Handshake
 Peers establish connectivity with a simple handshake: